lumen-notes/lumen/docs/templates.md

 ## Inputs

-You can specify inputs for your template by adding an `inputs` key to the template's metadata.
+You can specify inputs for your template with `template.inputs`.
 Each input is an object with the following properties:

 | Name          | Type       | Required | Description                                                                                                                                |
 | :------------ | :--------- | :------- | ------------------------------------------------------------------------------------------------------------------------------------------ |